 LogicNotes does not replace your CRM.
 It sits before the mobile CRM update, where the in-person conversation still needs to become a clean summary, action items, and follow-up context.

-Record an in-person sales meeting on iPhone with consent, get structured notes and tasks, then sync the useful parts to Salesforce, HubSpot, Zoho, Dynamics, or Google Sheets.
+Record an in-person sales meeting on iPhone with consent, get structured notes and tasks, then let the notes and tasks sync automatically to Salesforce, HubSpot, Zoho CRM, Dynamics 365, or Google Sheets.
 The CRM gets a better update, and the rep spends less time rebuilding the meeting from memory.

 Mobile CRM FAQ